mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Experiments

+$\bullet$ \textbf{IMU works.} Table~\ref{tab:backbone_hm} presents a comprehensive evaluation of \sysName's performance in both hand pose estimation and downstream gesture recognition, following the data partitioning strategy detailed in Table~\ref{tab:dataset_statistics_hm}.
+Our system achieves a Mean Per Joint Position Error (MPJPE) of 72.73mm, demonstrating a 24.6\% improvement over mmWave-only approaches (96.42mm MPJPE).
+This significant enhancement not only confirms the presence of head motion in our data collection process but also validates the effectiveness of our IMU signal fusion strategy for egocentric hand pose estimation.

+$\bullet$ \textbf{Context Decoder works.} To further assess the contribution of the Context Decoder, we conducted a controlled experiment by training the model with only the Pose Decoder.
+In this configuration, the system achieved an MPJPE of 109.92mm.
+These results confirm that the Context Decoder significantly enhances performance by modeling sequential context across frames.

+$\bullet$ \textbf{SOTA Pose Estimation.} Besides, due to the current limitations of mmHand and mm4Arm—namely, their support for single-hand estimation only and their closed-source implementations~\cite{dong2024mmhand,kong2024mmhand,liu2022leveraging}—we independently reimplemented mm4Arm~\cite{liu2022leveraging} and trained it exclusively on single-hand data for hand pose estimation, achieving an MPJPE of 165.19mm.
+This single-hand setting is inherently simpler than our scenario, which simultaneously estimates both single- and two-hand poses.
+Nevertheless, our method significantly outperforms mm4Arm despite addressing this more challenging task.

+$\bullet$ \textbf{SOTA Gesture Recognition.} Furthermore, we use the hand poses estimated by \sysName's intermediate features and feed them into simple classification models such as ResNet~\cite{he2016deep}, LSTM, GCN, and ViT~\cite{dosovitskiy2020image} for gesture recognition, as highlighted in blue in Table\ref{tab:backbone_hm}.
+All models achieve strong performance under this two-stage pipeline.
+For instance, using ResNet-50 yields a gesture recognition accuracy of 90.80\% and an F1-score of 93.19.
+These results are 20–30 percentage points higher than directly applying LSTM, ResNet-50, or ViT to raw mmWave and IMU data.
+Moreover, \sysName~ also outperforms carefully designed state-of-the-art methods for mmWave gesture recognition, such as mGesNet~\cite{liu2020real}, mSeeNet~\cite{liu2022mtranssee}, and mmGesture~\cite{yan2023mmgesture}.
+This finding suggests that future research could benefit from incorporating hand pose estimation as an intermediate representation to enhance gesture recognition performance.

-\textbf{PJPEs for fingers.} In addition, PJPEs of the thumb finger, index finger, middle finger, ring finger, and little finger are 60.18, 70.10, 76.42, 84.44, and 91.79, respectively.
-The thumb and index finger exhibit the least prediction errors, whereas the largest errors are found in the ring and little fingers.
-This is because, from the perspective of a mmWave radar worn on the head, the thumb and index finger are the most discernible, while the other fingers tend to be frequently obscured by the thumb and index finger.
+\textbf{(2) PJPEs for fingers.} In addition, the PJPEs of the thumb, index, middle, ring, and little fingers are 60.18, 70.10, 76.42, 84.44, and 91.79, respectively.
+The thumb and index fingers exhibit the smallest prediction errors, while the ring and little fingers show the largest.
+This is because, from the perspective of a head-mounted mmWave radar, the thumb and index fingers are more prominently exposed, whereas the other fingers are often occluded by them, making accurate estimation more challenging.
+Nevertheless, thanks to the penetration capability of mmWave signals~\cite{li2023egocentric}, our model is still able to achieve reasonable estimation performance for these occluded fingers.